HexXxaN/SecretService/README.md

 ```
 cmake --build .
 ```
-If everthing went correct, you should be able to launch the game by typing in the terminal:
+If everything went correct, you should be able to launch the game by typing in the terminal:
 ```
 ./secret-service
 ```